 Founded in 1968, the American Academy of Physician Assistants is the national professional society for PAs.
 It represents a profession of more than 100,000 certified PAs across all medical and surgical specialties in all 50 states, the District of Columbia, and the U.S. territories with the exception of Puerto Rico.
 Since the profession’s inception, PAs have also practiced within the uniformed services.
 AAPA advocates and educates on behalf of the profession and the patients PAs serve.
 It works to ensure the professional growth, personal excellence and recognition of PAs and to enhance their ability to improve the quality, accessibility and cost-effectiveness of patient-centered healthcare.
-Visit American Academy of Physician Assistants and PAs Connect to learn more.
+Visit American Academy of Physician Assistants to learn more.

 About The Harris Poll

 Over the last five decades, Harris Polls have become media staples.
 With comprehensive experience and precise technique in public opinion polling, along with a proven track record of uncovering consumers’ motivations and behaviors, The Harris Poll has gained strong brand recognition around the world.
 The Harris Poll offers a diverse portfolio of proprietary client solutions to transform relevant insights into actionable foresight for a wide range of industries including health care, technology, public affairs, energy, telecommunications, financial services, insurance, media, retail, restaurant, and consumer packaged goods.
 Contact Harris for more information.

 Chasity Gibson, Class of 2015, recently became the recipient of the 2014 National

 Health Service Corps (NHSC) Scholarship.
 The scholarship pays tuition, fees, other

 educational costs, and provides a living stipend in return for a commitment to work

 at least two years at an approved outpatient facility in a medically underserved community.